 If a tenant believes that the landlord has retaliated, he or she can sue the landlord under the California Fair Housing and Employment Act.
 The possible damages under the act include attorney’s fees, punitive damages ranging from $100 – $1000 for each retaliatory act, and any other actual damages suffered by the tenant because of the landlord’s retaliatory acts.

 Notice of Entry

 Landlords must provide the tenant with written notice 24 hours before entry.
-A landlord may only enter a unit for the following reasons: an emergency, abandoned property, agreed upon repairs, showing the unit to prospective tenants, court orders if the tenant has waterbed and landlord is inspecting to make sure it follows requirements.
+A landlord may only enter a unit for the following reasons: an emergency, abandoned property, agreed upon repairs, showing the unit to prospective tenants, court orders if the tenant has waterbed and landlord enters the rental unit to make sure the waterbed is up to code.
 Other than in cases of an emergency or abandoned property, the landlord may only enter the unit during normal business hours, which is generally between 8AM and 5PM on weekdays.

 In the case of an emergency, the notice of entry law is waived.
 Emergencies are situations when people or the property are threatened.
 For example, a gas leak or water leak constitutes an emergency.
 Also, if the landlord wants to show the unit to prospective tenants, oral notice in person or by phone 24 hours beforehand is normally considered adequate notice.

 The landlord does not have to provide any proof of the emergency at the time, but if the tenant should believe that the landlord entered unlawfully, the landlord will need proof of the emergency.
 Proof could be a gas report or notice from the utility company that justifies the landlord believing there was an emergency.

 In California, there are no laws about rekeying the premises before a new tenant moves in.
 While the law does not require landlords to change their locks, most landlords (68%) change the locks on a unit after a tenant moves out.

 Do landlords change the locks on a unit before a new tenant moves into the unit?